 1.5 cups (8-10 ounces) peanut butter chips (can substitute any flavor of “chip”)

 Preheat oven to 350 degrees F. Butter an 8×8 pan and set aside.

 Melt chocolate and butter in a double boiler over simmering water.
 Alternatively, you can microwave them until barely melted, stirring well every 20-30 seconds.
 Either way, when chocolate is only just melted, remove from heat and whisk in sugars.
 If the bowl or pot you used to melt your chocolate is big enough for the rest of the ingredients, continue using it.
 If not, transfer chocolate and sugar batter to a medium bowl.

 Add eggs, one at a time, then the vanilla and salt.
 Finally, stir in flour and then peanut butter chips.
 Spread evenly in prepared pan.

-Bake 35 minutes for quite gooey brownies, 40 min for more “normal” brownies, or 45 minutes if you are a no-goo brownie eater.
+Bake 30 – 35 minutes for slightly gooey brownies, 35 – 40 min for more “normal” brownies.
 Cool for 20-30 minutes before cutting, if you can stand the wait (they will hold up better if you let them cool).
 If you want them to look fancy, dust with powdered sugar for presentation.